antarctica/bas-style-kit-docs/site/_start/distribution.md

 %}

 {% capture alert_content %}
-These files are not included in other distribution types and will need to be sourced separately.
+These files are not included in other distribution types and will need to be included separately.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html
   variant="danger"